 Tips to Help Your Garden Survive a Summer DroughtDiscover drought-tolerant gardening techniques that will help your garden overcome water restrictions

 Where I grew up in central New Jersey, lawn sprinklers were for running through.
 We rarely thought of using them to irrigate the garden.
 Now I live in the northwest corner of the state with rivers, mountains and lakes.
 There’s water, water everywhere—including a river that splits to flow around my property and a canal bisecting it.
 But the irony is that there still isn’t enough water.
-We have had serious droughts for five of the past six years.
-Last year, we had the worst drought in recorded history.
+We have had serious droughts for many years, and recently experienced the worst drought in recorded history for this area.